What is Invisalign

 Traditional braces consist of metal or ceramic brackets, which are cemented to the front of each tooth and connected to a wire using small rubber bands.
 Though modern day braces are less cumbersome than their predecessors, they are still clunky and difficult to maintain.
 Many patients who wear braces have trouble cleaning in and around the brackets, which can trap food particles and other debris.
 Individuals with braces are not able to eat certain foods, such as hard, crunchy, or sticky foods.
 Braces can only be removed by a dentist or orthodontist, and require adjustments every four to six weeks.

-Invisalign consists of clear, barely visible plastic lingers, and offer a discreet way to straighten your teeth.
+Invisalign consists of clear, barely visible plastic aligners, and offer a discreet way to straighten your teeth.
 They can be removed when necessary for eating and cleaning, making it easier for you to maintain a good oral health routine.
 There are no restrictions on what you can eat, though you will need to remove your liners every time you eat or drink anything besides water, and you will need to brush your teeth thoroughly after every meal to avoid getting food trapped between your teeth and your aligners.
 Aligners need to be worn for twenty to twenty-two hours per day to achieve the best results.

 One benefit traditional braces have over Invisalign is that they can be used to address highly complex issues that involve teeth rotation and other complicated problems that Invisalign is not designed to address.
 Your dentist will be able to determine if your dental issues can be fixed with Invisalign, or if you require traditional braces.